boisgera/bitstream/README.md

 Bitstream three main features:

-  - It is easy to use, since the bitstream abstraction is simple,
+  - It is easy to use, since the bitstream abstraction is simple.

-  - It works seamlesly at the bit and byte level,
+  - It works seamlesly at the bit and byte level.

-  - It supports Python, NumPy and user-defined types,
+  - It supports Python, NumPy and user-defined types.

 See the documentation [Overview](http://boisgera.github.io/bitstream) section for more details.